Housesitting in Edinburgh with TrustedHousesitters

 In Edinburgh, a large grassy lawn leading to an old castle partially seen behind various trees.

-After traipsing around London all summer and then gallivanting off to Spain for three months, we returned to Scotland for a two-week housesit with a shy cat on castle grounds.
+After traipsing around London all summer and then gallivanting off to Spain for three months, it was time to return to Scotland for a two-week housesit with a shy cat on castle grounds.

 Yes, castle.
 Because this is Scotland so that’s considered to be normal!